acdh-oeaw/metadata-editor/docs/components.md

 ### Description

 This is the main Component.
 It is used to add the three parts of the visible site to the application: the navbar, the content and the footer.
-As well as setting the owl ontollogy statically via [setOntology](#setOntology).
+As well as setting the owl ontology statically via [setOntology](#setOntology).